-The Commission calculated baseline measures of liquidity for the Wallumbilla and Moomba GSHs.
-In addition, where information was publicly available, metrics were calculated for the short-term trading markets, the Victorian DWGM and the pipeline capacity market.
-The Commission has found that almost all quantitative indicators of liquidity on the Wallumbilla GSH have positively changed over the past two years.
+The Commission calculated baseline measures of liquidity for the Wallumbilla and Moomba locations of the GSH.
+In addition, where information was publicly available, metrics were calculated for the short term trading markets (STTMs), the Victorian DWGM and the pipeline capacity market.
+The Commission has found that almost all quantitative indicators of liquidity on the Wallumbilla location of the GSH have positively changed over the past two years.